markNZed/GPT-NeoX-Colab/notebook2task.md

   - Utilize GitHub Issues to track bugs, feature requests, and tasks.
   - Use GitHub Discussions or Pull Request comments for team communication.

-### **Weights & Biases (W&B) Integration:**
+### **MLFlow Integration:**

 - **Project Setup:**
-  - Create a W&B project dedicated to this code completion model.
+  - Create a MLFlow project dedicated to this code completion model.

 - **Team Collaboration:**
-  - Invite team members to the W&B project for shared access to experiment logs and dashboards.
+  - Invite team members to the MLFlow project for shared access to experiment logs and dashboards.

 - **Experiment Tracking:**
   - Log hyperparameters, training metrics, model checkpoints, and evaluation results.
-  - Use W&B's comparison features to analyze different training runs.
+  - Use MLFlow's comparison features to analyze different training runs.

 ---